 - ability to work with Word so you can write, include citations, and produce your final bibliography

 - However, each works a bit differently and each has other features the other tools may not have

 - The "best" tool is the one that meets your own individual needs best, the one you find easiest to work with: no single tool is the best for everyone.
-This feature comparison chart prepared by Western University Libraries compares Mendeley, Zotero, and EndNote and can be helpful in deciding which one might best serve your needs.
+This feature comparison chart prepared by University of Toronto Libraries compares Mendeley, Zotero, and EndNote amongst others and may be helpful in deciding which one might best serve your needs.

 - You can also contact us at firstname.lastname@example.org if you have questions or would like a demonstration of any of the above.